Welcome to the National Federation of the Blind of Arizona!

 The National Federation of the Blind of Arizona provides a network of support and encouragement

 and promotes an understanding of the real problems of blindness... the attitudes and misconceptions which we and the general public have about blindness.
 We believe that with training and opportunity (and these are important) the average blind or visually impaired person can lead a perfectly normal life... not just dream about it.

 If you are blind or visually impaired you should know about the National Federation of the Blind of Arizona.
 Why?
 Because the National Federation of the Blind of Arizona is an organization of hundreds of people like you working together to promote better services and opportunities in education, rehabilitation, employment, and legislation for blind and visually impaired persons.
 Together, we are “changing what it means to be blind” and we need your ideas and energy.
 Through our affiliation with the National Federation of the Blind, the largest organization of blind persons in the country, we have developed a very effective voice in determining the direction of laws and programs which affect blind and visually impaired persons in Arizona and across the nation.

-The NFB of Arizona has local chapters, at-large members, and special divisions for diabetics, merchants, students, seniors, the Deaf-Blind, and parents of blind children.
+The NFB of Arizona has local chapters, at-large members, and special divisions for blind merchants and entrepreneurs, blind high school and college students, the Deaf-Blind, and parents of blind children.
 Information about blindness, self advocacy, and current issues is circulated by email and posted on NFB-NEWSLINE, our digitized newspaper-reading service by phone, and on our website.
 For information about the National Federation of the Blind of Arizona or to make address changes or be added to the mailing list, call toll free (888) 899-6322 or email firstname.lastname@example.org.

 For information about NFB-NEWSLINE, our free digitized newspaper-reading service, call (866) 504-7300.